GripQA/grip-attendance/README.md

 interpreted before you mess with it.

-The most straight forward way to get a new configuration file is to run this script with "-Gen new_config_file.cfg" as the arguments.
+The most straight forward way to get a new configuration file is to run this script as:

+    grip-attendance.py -Gen new_config_file.cfg

+where "new_config_file.cfg" is the pathname for the generated configuration file.
 This will create a new configuration file with all of the default values filled in for each section.
 Customization is then a simple matter of changing the values on the right hand side of the = sign.

 Some things to note about configuration file values - these are all driven by the environment's configuration processing capabilities: